 sales service, then when the classifiers in the

-sales_pc Performance Class are compared to the connection request information, a match is found and the database work request is assigned a tag for the
+sales_pc Performance Class are compared to the connection request information, a match is found, and the database work request is assigned a tag for the

 sales_pc Performance Class.

 A single application can support work requests of many types, with a range of performance characteristics.
 By extending and refining the default classification rules, the Oracle Database QoS Management administrator can write multiple Performance Objectives for a single application.
-For example, the administrator might decide that a web-based application should have separate Performance Objectives for work requests related to logging in, browsing, searching, and purchasing.
+For example, the administrator may decide that a web-based application should have separate Performance Objectives for work requests related to logging in, browsing, searching, and purchasing.

 Oracle Database QoS Management supports user-defined combinations of connection parameters to map Performance Classes to the actual workloads running in the database.
-These connection parameters belong to two general classes and can be combined to create fine-grained Boolean expressions:
+These connection parameters belong to two general classes, and can be combined to create fine-grained Boolean expressions:

 Configuration Parameters—The supported configuration parameters are